 Clean up Cache

 The cache can also quickly build up into a surplus, so it’s good to empty this regularly.
 You can begin with cleaning up the System and App cache and then move on to the individual browser cache.
-Clear system cache by pressing Command+Shift+G and typing in “~/Library/Caches/” and hitting Go.
+Clear the system cache by pressing Command+Shift+G and typing in “~/Library/Caches/” and hitting Go.
 Now, head into each folder and delete any cache you don’t want.

 Delete Unnecessary Apps